 As discussed in Note 1 of the condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q, we have the responsibility to evaluate whether conditions or events raise substantial doubt about our ability to meet our future financial obligations as they become due within 12 months after the date the condensed consolidated financial statements are issued.
-The receipt of potential funding from the Transaction, which is subject to stockholder approval, or future equity issuances cannot be considered probable, as these events are outside of our control.
+The receipt of contingent payments from the Transaction or future equity issuances cannot be considered probable, as these events are outside of our control.
 Accordingly, management has concluded that these circumstances raise substantial doubt about our ability to continue as a going concern.
-Based on our currently available cash resources, our future operating plans, and the capital expected to be obtained from the Transaction, if consummated, and considering our ongoing obligations related to the Transaction, we anticipate being able to extend our cash runway into the fourth quarter of 2025, subject to material compliance with the TSA.
-Absent the Transaction, our currently available cash resources will fund our operations into the fourth quarter of 2024.
+Based on our currently available cash resources, the capital obtained from the Transaction, and the expected receipt of the fixed Installment Payments, which are subject to material compliance with the TSA, and considering our future operating plans and our ongoing obligations related to the Transaction, we will require additional funding by the fourth quarter of 2025.